enkidevs/curriculum/generative-ai/chatgpt/prompt-techniques/cot-prompting.md

 This method encourages the model to maintain context throughout a series of prompts, simulating a more natural thought process.

-Let's look at an example where we ask it to plan a small event, then continue instructing it further.
+Let's look at an example where we ask it to plan a small event, and then continue instructing it further.

 Initial prompt:
 ![plan-a-small-event](https://img.enkipro.com/f8f406b06861ddb2ab62d0971dc1a258.png)